DavidEncrypted/qr_data_decoder/README.md

 # Qr Data Decoder
 by David Schep

+Exfiltrate data from an airgapped machine by displaying the data as base64 encoded qrcodes.
+QRcodes will be flashed on the display, film the display with any camera.
+Extract the data later.

 Inspired by the community project Optical Data exfiltration from Hak5 Both the payload html and js are originaly from bg-wa: https://github.com/bg-wa/QRExtractor